chinamike65/hugo-tuolesi/content/book3/book3en.md

 Master Marpa thought:

-"The teacher is always in front of me, and there are many opportunities to bow to the teacher, but there are not many opportunities to bow to the Hevajra.
+"The teacher is always in front of me, and there are many opportunities to bow to the teacher, but there are not many opportunities to bow to Hevajra.

-I want to bow to the Hevajra."
+I want to bow to Hevajra."

-Master Marpa gave the Hevajra three obeisances.
+Master Marpa bowed to Hevajra three obeisances.

-At this time, Master Naropa said, "Without a guru, there would be no Buddha, Bodhisattva, or yidam.
+So, Master Naropa said, "Without a guru, there would be no Buddha, Bodhisattva, or yidam.

 Buddhas, bodhisattvas, and yidams are all transformed and manifested by a guru."

-After he finished speaking, he took back Hejingguo and integrated it into his heart.
+After he finished speaking, he took back Hevajra and dissolved it into his heart.

 Then he said to Master Marpa, "In the future, the lineage of your descendants will not last long.

-This morning, if you had bowed to your guru first, the continuation of the lineage of your descendants would have been very good, but you didn't.
+This morning, if you had bowed to your guru first, the continuation of the lineage of your descendants would have been very good, but you didn't. "

-"It turned out to be so.
+It turned out to be so.

 Guru and Buddhas and Bodhisattvas are indistinguishable, and when one bows to the master, one bows to the Buddhas and Tathagatas.

-When Guru Marpa bowed to the Hevajra, he did not necessarily bow to Naropa, but if he bowed to Naropa, he bowed to the Hevajra.
+When Guru Marpa bowed to the Hevajra, he did not necessarily bow to Naropa, but if he had bowed to Naropa, he would also have been bowing to Hevajra.

-When we cultivate Vajrasattva, we must visualize that Vajrasattva is indistinguishable from the guru, and is indistinguishable from the Buddhas, Tathagatas, and the four deities.
+When we cultivate Vajrasattva, we must visualize that Vajrasattva is indistinguishable from the guru, and indistinguishable from the Buddhas, Tathagatas, and the four deities.

-With this state of mind, reciting the hundred-syllable mantra once is equivalent to reciting the mantras of the Buddhas and Tathagatas, and is equivalent to reciting the mantras and fundamental mantras of the four deities.
+With this state of mind, reciting the hundred-syllable mantra once is equivalent to reciting the mantras of the Buddhas and Tathagatas, and is equivalent to reciting the heart mantras and fundamental mantras of the four deities.

-If you don't have this mentality, you won't have so much merit when reciting the hundred-syllable mantra.
+If you don't have this attitude, you won't have so much merit when reciting the hundred-syllable mantra.

 There are many kinds of Guru Yoga:

-Guru Yoga of Avalokitesvara is to visualize the teacher and Avalokitesvara as indistinguishable; Guru Yoga of Manjushri is to visualize the Guru and Manjushri as indistinguishable; Tsongkhapa Master's guru yoga is to visualize that the guru and Tsongkhapa are indistinguishable.
+Guru Yoga of Avalokitesvara is to visualize the teacher and Avalokitesvara as indistinguishable; Guru Yoga of Manjushri is to visualize the Guru and Manjushri as indistinguishable; Master Tsongkhapa's guru yoga is to visualize that the guru and Tsongkhapa are indistinguishable.

-In any kind of guru yoga, the guru and the Buddha and Bodhisattva must be regarded as indistinguishable, and the guru and the deity are indistinguishable.
+In any kind of guru yoga, the guru, the Buddha and Bodhisattvas must be regarded as indistinguishable, and the guru and the deities are indistinguishable.

-When practicing the deity, in order to obtain the corresponding, you also need to first practice guru yoga.
+When practicing the deity (yidam), in order to obtain the corresponding benefit, you also need to first practice guru yoga.

 Vajrapani Bodhisattva once said to Master Nanka Gyaltsen:

 90

-"You should know that you have not yet cultivated great respect for your guru, but you are lying when you say that you have seen the deity in person and that understanding has arisen in your heart...
+"You should know that you have not yet cultivated great respect for your guru,

+but you are lying when you say that you have seen the deity in person and that understanding has arisen in your heart...

 Relying on your guru, you should treat your guru like a Buddha with confidence."

 Therefore, we must understand that all the deities we meditate on are the manifestations of our masters.
 If we can’t cultivate in accordance with our masters, how can we correspond to deities?
-Only by practicing Guru Yoga and practicing the deity can you achieve rapid achievement.
+Only by practicing Guru Yoga and practicing the deity can you achieve rapid enlightenment.

 The first emphasis of tantric practice is to take refuge in the guru and the Three Jewels.
-If there is no faith in the guru to be a Buddha, the practice of tantra will not be successful.
+If there is no faith in the guru as a Buddha, the practice of tantra will not be successful.

 The blessing of the master is like an iron hook, and the disciple's faith and vows are like an iron ring.
-Without this ring, the iron hook cannot hook anything.
+Without this ring, the iron hook cannot catch onto anything.

 (3) The merits and virtues of the Buddha's reverence include the reverence of body, speech and mind.

-Physical reverence includes prostration, prostration, and reverence in actions and behaviors when in contact with the guru; verbal reverence includes admiration and praise of the teacher’s virtue on all occasions, as well as reverence in words when talking with the guru.
+Physical reverence includes prostration, bowing, and reverence in actions and behaviors when in contact with the guru; verbal reverence includes admiration and praise of the teacher’s virtue on all occasions, as well as reverence in words when talking with the guru.

-Respect includes respect and love for the guru from the heart, and a heart of love and respect for the guru who sincerely takes refuge in the guru.
+Respect includes respect and love for the guru from the heart, and an attitude of love and respect for the guru by sincerely taking refuge in the guru.

-Since the guru is the incarnation of the Buddhas and Tathagatas, if you pay homage to the guru, you will have the merit of respecting the Buddhas, and you will be able to accumulate a huge amount of merit.
+Since the guru is the incarnation of the Buddhas and Tathagatas, if you pay homage to the guru, you will have the merit of respecting all the Buddhas, and you will be able to accumulate a huge amount of merit.

 91